majuzi123/HMAutoDroidbot/README.md

 We used WSL to develop this project. so the hdc tool we used in this project is actually `hdc.exe` by adding `/mnt/.../hdc.exe` on windows to the WSL PATH.

 ## :mega: Info
-Currently, HMDroidbot is maintained by [ECNU-SE-LAB mobile apps testing group (华东师范大学软件工程实验室 mobile apps 分析与测试小组)](https://mobile-app-analysis.github.io/).
-We are doing research on ArkTS static anaylsis for WTG(Window transition graph) and its usage for guided app testing.
+Currently, HMDroidbot is maintained by [华东师范大学-移动软件分析与测试小组)](https://mobile-app-analysis.github.io/).

-This project is led by [Xixian Liang (App Testing)](https://xixianliang.github.io/resume/) and [Mengli Ming (Static Analysis)](https://ml-ming.dev/).
-We are supervised by prof. [Ting Su](https://tingsu.github.io/).
-Feel free to contact us if you have any question or advice.
+This project is led by [Xixian Liang](https://xixianliang.github.io/resume/) and [Mengli Ming](https://ml-ming.dev/).
+We are supervised by Prof. [Ting Su](https://tingsu.github.io/).
+Feel free to contact us if you have any questions or advices.

 ## Acknowledgement